 And let’s not forget that baking season doesn’t have to mean a sweet treat.
 These bite-sized French Onion Soup-inspired Caramelized Onion Tartlets are easy to whip up when you want to bake!

-These tartlets have a secret ingredient.
-A touch of Argo Corn Starch in the crust makes them extra crisp and flaky!
+These tartlets have a secret ingredient: a touch of cornstarch in the crust makes them extra crisp and flaky!

 With a rich, buttery, crisp crust and a savory cheesy onion filling, these cheese and onion tartlets will be your favorite new appetizer or addition to brunch.
 Bookmark the recipe now for the holidays because they’ll be here before we know it.